tunroam/paper/report/707missing.md

 The Proof of Concept (PoC)
 &mdash; created using the installation scripts &mdash;
-does not adhere to the defined specification.
+does not implement the full protocol.

 The ability to set the `validate_certificate` flag is not implemented (to have the request being proxied to an external RADIUS server).